Col de la Madeleine

 Col de la Madeleine (el.
 1,993 m.) is a high mountain pass in the Alps in the department of Savoie in France which connects La Chambre in Maurienne with La Léchère in Tarentaise.
 The pass is closed from November to the beginning of June.

-It has been described as "beautiful, but heartbreaking".
+History

+John Ball, in his 1863 A guide to the western Alps described the Col de la Madeleine thus:

+This pass is traversed by a well-marked mule-path, much frequented by the country people, being the shortest way from the Maurienne to Tarentaise, but is rarely visited by foreigners.

+Its altitude was given as 6637 feet.